 Who is Krishna?

-Krishna appears in many complicated stories.
-Sometimes he is a child, and sometimes a flute-player who calls people's souls, and sometimes he is involved in love affairs with Hindu goddesses, and sometimes he is a great leader.
+Krishna appears in many stories in different forms.
+Sometimes he is a child.
+Sometimes he’s a flute-player who calls people’s souls.
+Other times he is involved in love affairs with other Hindu gods, or he’s a great leader.

-Krishna's most famous story is in the Bhagavad Gita, written about 300 BC, where Krishna, disguised as a charioteer, tells the young prince Arjuna how to act according to his dharma, and generally what is good and what is bad.
+Krishna’s most famous story is in the Bhagavad Gita, written about 300 BC.
+In the Bhagavad Gita, he is disguised as a charioteer.
+He tells the young prince Arjuna how to act according to his dharma, and generally what is good and what is bad.